 It is commonly used as a side dish for meats or vegetables, or as a base for other dishes.

 Why you'll love this recipe

-Polenta (cornmeal) doesn’t have a huge amount of flavour itself, but, like tofu, it can be seasoned however you like.
+Polenta (cornmeal) doesn’t have a huge amount of flavor itself, but, like tofu, it can be seasoned however you like.
 Get creative with herbs and spices.

-Polenta chips are a great alternative to using potato.
+Polenta chips are a great alternative to using potatoes for traditional fries.

 They have a lovely soft inside and the outside gets beautifully crispy.

-Prep the polenta ahead of time and keep in the fridge for up to 3 days.
-Then, just cut and bake when you're ready to enjoy them.
+Prep the polenta ahead of time and keep it in the fridge for up to 3 days.
+Then, just cut and bake them when you're ready to enjoy them.

 You only need 6 simple pantry ingredients.

 Make these tasty polenta chips with just a few pantry ingredients!